SCM Globe

 (click on screenshot for larger image)

 Even though Cincinnati Seasons is not a real company, the model of this supply chain is highly realistic.
 This is because facilities are placed where they really could be, the vehicles used to move products between facilities act the same way real vehicles would act, and they follow real delivery routes.
+This is explained further in the video clip below.

 Four Supply Chain Entities Define This Supply Chain